Popular Marketing Careers

 - Email Marketing Manager

 - Public Relations Manager

 Marketing is a constantly evolving, dynamic, and growing field – and more and more people are opting for marketing degrees.
+These popular marketing careers are most success in the top cities for marketing such as New York City.
 Marketing can be a highly lucrative career choice, and many institutions that offer degrees in marketing also offer a range of specializations that appeal to a variety of aptitudes and interests.

 For those who thrive in a good challenge – and also who don’t like every day to be the same – marketing can represent a steady career with new challenges to be met every day in the office.
 Here are five of the most popular marketing careers available.

 The role of the social media manager has become much more expansive in the last few years, thanks to social media platforms serving not only as de facto advertising blocs for brands, personas and shops, but also as customer service centers where people can post reviews and comments and ask questions or even file complaints.
 Some companies even utilize their social media platforms as their exclusive customer service platform.

 Subsequently, the social media manager not only creates and curates posts and content for social media platforms, but also keeps track of analytics and data to inform the advertising department and may handle some measure of customer service along the way – particularly in smaller companies.
 Some marketing degrees are now offering specializations in social media and content management, reflecting the importance of social media management in brand marketing.